dpi-climate/utk-ejust/grammar.md

 Plots are specified through the usage of another grammar-based visualization tool called Vega-Lite.
 To the vega-lite specification is injected the data defined through the knots.

 The `plot` field contains the vega-lite specification, with the only difference being that the user should not specify a `data` field and should make reference to knot information by using the keywords `_abstract`, `_index` and `_highlight` after the id of the knot. `_abstract` is a reference to the thematic data of the knot, `_index` is a reference to the index of the data element and `_highlight` is a boolean that indicates if the element was interacted with.
 It is also possible to make a reference directly to the physical layer of the knot.
 If more than one knot has the same physical layer a selection box will appear on the interface and it is possible to change the knot used.

+If the knot generated has more than one timestep attached to it, multiple data points in the dataset make references to one physical object with different timesteps.
+The physical object can be identified through the `_index` and the timestep by `_timestep`.

 It is also possible to make reference to the knots in the plot by using its physical layer name.
 In that case the name will serve as a placeholder for all knots that share the same physical layer.
 It is possible to select what knot to visualize through the interface.